Barbie in The Pink Shoes

 - Cool Crown: There are several of these, such as Odette's tiara and the tiara Kristyn wears when in the pink ballerina dress.

-- Cue the Flying Pigs: Hailey says this about them being in a ballet world.
+- Cue the Flying Pigs: Hailey says this about them being in a ballet world, as it's just that hard to believe.

 - Damsel in Distress: In the climax, Hailey gets kidnapped by the Snow Queen and is held hostage as a frozen statue in her palace, and Kristyn has to go off with Albrecht and Hilarion to rescue her.